fate-srd/book-of-hanz-content/BookOfHanz2021.md

 That is a lot of meta talk, so let’s clarify.

 A character is a story element.
 It can influence a scene.
 It does so by using skills.
-What a skill represents, then, is the ability for an story element to influence a scene, without the influence of another.
+What a skill represents, then, is the ability for a story element to influence a scene, without the influence of another.

 So, what about Pitch Darkness?
 It certainly can’t drive!
 This is true, which is why it won’t have the Drive skill.
 But, depending on the game and scene, it can influence things!
 Darkness can make people paranoid, it can cause them mental stress.
 Instead of having a bunch of rules for all of these things, Fate just handles it by saying ‘Sure, Pitch Darkness can be active and influence a scene if appropriate.
 Just give it skills’.